jito-foundation/ncn-template/simulation-test-detailed-guide.md

 }
 ```

-This function initializes the epoch state by:
+This function:

-1. Warping time forward 1000 slots
+1. Warps time forward 1000 slots
-2. Getting the current epoch
+2. Gets the current epoch
-3. Initializing an epoch state for the NCN at the current epoch
+3. Initializes an epoch state for the NCN at the current epoch

 ### `add_admin_weights_for_test_ncn()`